 How will the pupil be able to check the current cash balance held in the system?

-(b) Also a Remote Display at the point of sale shows the new cash balance when the student places their finger on the reader.
+(b) Also a Remote Display at the point of sale shows the new cash balance when the student places their school ID pass on the reader.

 How much can be spent in one day?

 A daily spend limit of £ 5.00 is set for all pupils and no food above that limit can be bought.
 This includes both school lunch and break time snacks.
 On request, an individual pupil limit of your choice could also be set.

 What if the pupil does not hold a sufficient cash balance one day to pay for a school dinner?

 No pupil is refused a school dinner because they have not brought their dinner money to school with them.
 The school allows the pupil to loan money for one day.
 However, the pupil would be expected to bring some money with them the next day to repay the loan.

 What about pupils entitled to a ‘free school meal’?

 The system works exactly the same for all pupils whether they pay or have a free school meal.
 All pupils have their own account to use in exactly the same way.

 The amount allocated for the free school meal is entered into the system by the software daily and is only accessible at dinner break.

 Any under spend or missed dinner will not be added to the next day’s balance - it is only available on a daily basis.